-The MDG Technology for ArchiMate 3.1 has a migration script built into it, to upgrade a model built for ArchiMate 2 to ArchiMate 3.1.
+In Enterprise Architect, ArchiMate 3.1 has a migration script built into it, to upgrade a model built for ArchiMate 2 to ArchiMate 3.1.
 To execute this script:

 - 1. Select the 'Specialize > Tools > Scripting' ribbon option. - 2.
 Expand the ArchiMate® 3.1 folder. - 3.
 Right-click on the 'Migrate ArchiMate 2 to ArchiMate 3' script. - 4.
 Click on the 'Run Script' option from the context menu. - 5.
 Monitor the execution of the script in the System Output window.